 Remember to:

-Keep in mind, if you respond publically to a review, the buyer won’t be able to change their original review or rating, even if you delete your response.
-So it’s best to give it some time after you reach out to them privately, since that may encourage the buyer to change their review.
+Remember that if you respond publically to a review, the buyer won’t be able to change their original review or rating, even if you delete your response.
+So, it’s best to give it some time after you reach out to them privately since that may encourage the buyer to change their review.

 Check out your product listing.

-Have another read of your negative review, and then go over your images and product listing with a fine-tooth comb.
+Have another read of your negative review, and then take a look at your images and product listing with a fine-tooth comb.

 Is the information on your listing correct?